troubleshoot port-binding errors Thinfinity Workspace

 The port binding is the configuration information that determines where and how a message will be sent or received.
-Some binding errors on the Thinfinity Remote Workspace log will show an error on the landing page.
+Some binding errors on the Thinfinity Workspace log will show an error on the landing page.

 The most common errors are